stephenpcook/lfric_apps/documentation/source/developer_guide/lfric_apps_rose_stem/adding_new_test.rst

    * - task_ranks_per_node
      - Int
      - NA
      - For manually setting an override for the number of MPI ranks/tasks to run per node.
-This is set by default on EXZ for multi-node jobs.
+This is set by default on EX1A for multi-node jobs.
 This value further is adjusted by threads or depth and needs to be scaled appropriately.
 Example, under-committing XC40, we might set 18 per node to allow more memory for each rank given hardware limitations.
 For a threaded job of 3 threads, we would set this instead to 6 ranks per node, to maintain 18 CPUs used.
+Can be used in conjunction with ``task_ranks_depth_pad``.
+   * - task_ranks_depth_pad
+     - Int
+     - NA
+     - For adding a manual depth 'pad' to a task, generally used on EXs or XC40s where depth option is available in mpi launch.
+This is to be used in combination with ``task_ranks_per_node``, but does work on it's own.
+If only ``task_ranks_per_node`` is set, the ranks may bunch up together on the node, and not utilise all of the extra free memory properly (see `EX Placement <EXlink_>`_.).
+The 'pad' will push ranks deeper into the node, where they will utilise better cache access and this may improve runtime performance when the two options are used in tandem.
+If threads are set, the larger of the two values will be passed to depth, and the thread export preserved for threading purposes.

    * - **Auto-Populated**
      -
      -